emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 ![Bildschirmfoto vom 2021-10-12 14-39-48](https://user-images.githubusercontent.com/89903493/136958409-a338627c-867f-4bc8-89d9-b0c707ff6135.png)

+If everything was successful, the Code Aster sources may be deleted:

+sudo rm -r /home/aster-src

 To achieve a minimum in calculation time we've found the following parameters to be most suitable with the MPI-version: